benamardev/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 8-firstdelete : Will remove tge betty file
 ## 9-firstdirdeletion : Will remove the directory named : my_first_directory
 ## 10-back : Will change the directory to the previous one
+## 11-lists : A script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory in long format.